Bank Windhoek

-Bank Windhoek Limited, commonly referred to as Bank Windhoek, is a registered commercial bank in Namibia, which is licensed by the Bank of Namibia (BoN) to operate in the country.
-It provides financial services to its clients in Namibia which include personal, Small and Medium-sized Enterprises (SMEs), commercial accounts and financial products.
+Bank Windhoek Limited (Bank Windhoek) is a commercial bank in Namibia, which is licensed by the Bank of Namibia (BoN) to operate in the country.
+It provides financial services to its clients, which include personal, commercial and Small and Medium-sized Enterprise (SME) banking and accounts.

 Bank Windhoek also offers foreign exchange services throughout its branches and through a joint venture with American Express, which has various outlets in Namibia.
 While being an autonomous Namibian company, the bank also provides international banking services through direct liaison with financial centres and institutions worldwide.

+History

+Bank Windhoek was founded in 1982 when a group of entrepreneurs, led by Koos Brandt, took over eight local branches of the Volkskas Bank.
+The bank opened its first branch in Karasburg the same year it was founded.
+In 1990, the bank merged with Boland Bank and Trust Bank, and opened a branch in Walvis Bay.
+The bank opened its first Windhoek branch in 2001.

 Branch network and localised ATMs

 Bank Windhoek has the largest branch network and footprint across Namibia.
 As of June 2022, it has 51 branches, agencies and specialist branches countrywide.
 The bank also has a corporate and institutional banking division with offices in Windhoek, Oshakati and Walvis Bay.

 The bank also has 149 ATMs across Namibia and 253 Bank Windhoek Cash Express ATMs installed at various merchant locations countrywide in partnership with ATM Solutions Namibia.

-Bank Windhoek is also the only bank in Namibia to offer ATM's with local language options.
+Bank Windhoek is also the only bank in Namibia to offer ATMs with local language options.